- This event has passed.

 Danielle (Danny) King (he/she/they) is the Senior Youth Policy Counsel at the National Center for Lesbian Rights (NCLR), where they will be taking an intersectional approach to implementing legal strategies to advance the wellbeing of LGBTQ youth through community education, collaboration with coalitions, and public policy advocacy, particularly for LGBTQ youth impacted by the child welfare and juvenile justice systems.
 Danielle (Danny) first joined NCLR in 2021, as a Gender Equality Attorney, where they engaged in legal research and training, assisted in amicus brief support, and tracked nationwide litigation related to sex discrimination based on gender identity and sexual orientation since the U.S. Supreme Court decision in Bostock v.
 Clayton County.
 Danielle (Danny) also served for multiple years as an Attorney for the Child in the Juvenile Rights Practice at Legal Aid Society, where they represented youth between the ages of 0-21 in abuse and neglect proceedings as well as juvenile delinquency arraignments.
 Danielle (Danny) also was Legal/Policy/Advocacy Track Lead for the 2020 Gender Conference NYC.
 Since 2020, Danielle (Danny) has served as co-chair of New York City Bar’s LGBTQ Rights Committee.
 Danielle (Danny) attained a J.D. from Seton Hall University School of Law (2016), an M.A. in Urban Affairs from CUNY-Queens College (2012), and a B.A. in English from Michigan State University (2009).

 This webinar is FREE for NACC Members.
-Members, please log in with your member ID when you register for this event.
+Members, please log in when you register for this event.
 This webinar is $45 for non-members.